elceef/dnstwist/docs/README.md

 In some cases, phishing sites are served from a specific URL.
 If you provide a full or partial URL address as an argument, `dnstwist` will parse it and apply for each generated domain name variant.
+Additionally you can use `--ssdeep-url` to override URL to fetch the original web page from.
 This is obviously useful only with the fuzzy hashing feature.

 ```
 $ dnstwist --ssdeep https://domain.name/owa/
-$ dnstwist --ssdeep domain.name/login
+$ dnstwist --ssdeep --ssdeep-url https://different.domain/owa/ domain.name
 ```

 Sometimes attackers set up e-mail honey pots on phishing domains and wait for